Quantum dot solar cell: Background

-Solar cell concepts

-In a conventional solar cell, light is absorbed by a semiconductor, producing an electron-hole (e-h) pair; the pair may be bound and is referred to as an exciton.
+In a conventional solar cell light is absorbed by a semiconductor, producing an electron-hole (e-h) pair; the pair may be bound and is referred to as an exciton.
 This pair is separated by an internal electrochemical potential (present in p-n junctions or Schottky diodes) and the resulting flow of electrons and holes creates an electric current.
 The internal electrochemical potential is created by doping one part of the semiconductor interface with atoms that act as electron donors (n-type doping) and another with electron acceptors (p-type doping) that results in a p-n junction.
 The generation of an e-h pair requires that the photons have energy exceeding the bandgap of the material.
 Effectively, photons with energies lower than the bandgap do not get absorbed, while those that are higher can quickly (within about 10−13 s) thermalize to the band edges, reducing output.
 The former limitation reduces current, while the thermalization reduces the voltage.
 As a result, semiconductor cells suffer a trade-off between voltage and current (which can be in part alleviated by using multiple junction implementations).
 The detailed balance calculation shows that this efficiency can not exceed 33% if one uses a single material with an ideal bandgap of 1.34 eV for a solar cell.

 The band gap (1.34 eV) of an ideal single-junction cell is close to that of silicon (1.1 eV), one of the many reasons that silicon dominates the market.
 However, silicon's efficiency is limited to about 30% (Shockley–Queisser limit).
 It is possible to improve on a single-junction cell by vertically stacking cells with different bandgaps – termed a "tandem" or "multi-junction" approach.
 The same analysis shows that a two layer cell should have one layer tuned to 1.64 eV and the other to 0.94 eV, providing a theoretical performance of 44%.
 A three-layer cell should be tuned to 1.83, 1.16 and 0.71 eV, with an efficiency of 48%.
 An "infinity-layer" cell would have a theoretical efficiency of 86%, with other thermodynamic loss mechanisms accounting for the rest.

 Traditional (crystalline) silicon preparation methods do not lend themselves to this approach due to lack of bandgap tunability.
 Thin-films of amorphous silicon, which due to a relaxed requirement in crystal momentum preservation can achieve direct bandgaps and intermixing of carbon, can tune the bandgap, but other issues have prevented these from matching the performance of traditional cells.
 Most tandem-cell structures are based on higher performance semiconductors, notably indium gallium arsenide (InGaAs).
 Three-layer InGaAs/GaAs/InGaP cells (bandgaps 0.94/1.42/1.89 eV) hold the efficiency record of 42.3% for experimental examples.

 However, the QDSCs suffer from weak absorption and the contribution of the light absorption at room temperature is marginal.
 This can be addressed by utilizing multibranched Au nanostars.